Nikon CX format

 Nikon 1 V1 with 10-30mm.

 The Nikon CX format is an image sensor format by Nikon for the Nikon 1 series MILCs featuring the Nikon 1 mount bayonet and lenses.
-With 2.7 times crop factor being approximately 13.2 x 8.8mm^{2} (also known as 1"-type) it considerably increases the depth of field by 2.90 stops (2.7 times crop factor) compared to a 35mm FX camera with the same angle of view.
-The format was created September 2011 by Nikon for its mirrorless interchangeable-lens cameras, the Nikon 1 series.
+With 2.7 times crop factor being approximately 13.2 x 8.8mm^{2} (also known as 1"-type), it considerably increases the depth of field by 2.90 stops compared to a 35mm FX camera with the same angle of view.
+The format was announced in September 2011 by Nikon for its mirrorless interchangeable-lens cameras, the Nikon 1 series.

-It is the third format and second mount from Nikon after the Nikon F-mount Nikon DX format and the full-frame Nikon FX format.
+On a digital camera, it is the third format and second mount from Nikon after the two Nikon F-mount formats: the crop-sensor Nikon DX format and the full-frame Nikon FX format.

+Nikon discontinued the Nikon 1 series and its CX format in July 2018 when the Nikon Z-mount was introduced.